obvonage/deved-platform/content/blog/en/add-video-chat-to-your-firebase-app-with-a-few-steps.md

 By following this link to the [Firebase Console](https://console.firebase.google.com/project/_/extensions/install?ref=vonage/firestore-vonage-video-express), you’ll be able to select the project you want to install the extension.

-Next, you’ll enter some information (selecting deployment location, Vonage credentials, etc) and accept some terms to set up the extension.
+Next, you’ll enter some information (selecting deployment location, Vonage credentials, etc.) and accept some terms to set up the extension.

 Then the extension will start installing into the project.
 That’s it!